thesaintzion/torre-server/README.md

 npm run dev
 ```

-To very the server is running open [http://localhost:4000/health-status](http://localhost:4000/health-status) and you should "OK" on the screen.
+To verify  that the server is running please open [http://localhost:4000/health-status](http://localhost:4000/health-status) and you should "OK" on the screen.

 ### Project structure